Clarion, Utah: The Colony in Clarion (1911-1916)

-By May 1912, the colonists quickly began to see their investment pay off, as they were able to harvest their crops while new families frequently arrived at the site.
-However, the colonists were simultaneously plagued by dust storms, heat, strong winds, flies and mosquitoes, which, when combined with a scarcity of water, doomed their harvest: six-hundred acres produced only half of their expected yield.
 In the fallout of the year's poor performing harvest, the colony decided that having individual control over the territory would be more beneficial.
 Shortly thereafter, forty-acre lots of land began to replace collective work and ownership of the property.
 By October 1912, there were about 150 families at the colony when the Jewish Agricultural and Colonial Association announced that one hundred and fifty additional families would join the settlement.

 While the individual plots of land were not uniform in terms of soil quality, they did lead to more success in terms of crops in the Spring of 1913.
 Combined with the construction of a well to make water more accessible, the population of Clarion continued to grow, and the colony as a whole started to show signs of stability.
 However, through the Summer and Fall, severe weather frequently challenged living and planting conditions, as well as the stamina of the colonists, which, combined with a water shortage, devastated the 1914 harvest.